TL;DR:

 July 2024: Cliffhanger!
 Google reverses its decision, opting to retain third-party cookies and allow users to enable or disable them.
 According to IAB, “88% of industry professionals feel Google’s decision to reverse the phase-out of third-party cookies has caused major confusion in digital advertising.”

-So, there we have it – one huge pile of mess.
+So, there we have it, one huge pile of mess.
 The cookies are here and aren’t going to leave anytime soon.
-The Sandbox is in development, although it literally contradicts its purposes.
+The Sandbox is under development, even though it directly contradicts its stated purposes.
 And surprisingly enough, Google has not even sued for gaslighting the industry since 2019, but they already have enough monopoly lawsuits on their hands.

 What Does the Privacy Sandbox Consist of?